-Production and Performance Students will continue their exploration and practical application of production and performance concepts, including the creation of collaborative theatrical productions.
+Production and Performance

+Students will continue their exploration and practical application of production and performance concepts, including the creation of collaborative theatrical productions.
 This course is repeatable.
-This course
+This course can be used as the basis of a Capstone Project.

 Prerequisites: Theatrical Performance, Theatrical Design and Production, or permission of instructor.